BeeyondCereal

 Instructions

-• Preheat oven to 325 degrees F. Grease and flour bundt pan.
+• Preheat.
+Preheat the oven to 325°F. Grease and flour a 12-cup Bundt pan.
 Set aside.

-• Cream butter and sugar in a large mixing bowl until fluffy and light.
+• Cream butter and sugar.
+In a large mixing bowl, beat the butter and granulated sugar until light and fluffy.

-• Add in the eggs 1 at time, beating after each.
+• Add eggs.
+Add the eggs one at a time, beating well after each addition.

-• Stir in the mashed bananas and vanilla.
+• Add bananas.
+Mix in the mashed bananas and vanilla extract until combined.

-• Add the dry ingredients to the bowl of wet alternatingly with sour cream.
+• Finish batter.
+Add the dry ingredients to the wet mixture alternately with the sour cream, mixing just until incorporated.

-• Let cake cool in pan for 10 minutes before flipping onto a wire cooling rack to finish cooling completely.
+• Cool.
+Let the cake cool in the pan for 10 minutes, then invert onto a wire rack to cool completely.

 Notes

-Beat the eggs one at a time to incorporate air and achieve the desired cake texture.
+• Egg technique.
+Adding eggs one at a time helps incorporate air for proper pound cake texture.

-You can add up to ⅓ cup of chopped walnuts to the batter.
+• Add-ins.
+Up to ⅓ cup chopped walnuts can be mixed directly into the batter.

-Store the cake at room temperature, covered, for up to a week.
-It can be frozen, unglazed, for up to 2 months.
+• Storage.
+Store covered at room temperature for up to 1 week.
+Freeze unglazed cake for up to 2 months.

 Nutritional Information